Crossed Ian Shoelace Knot

 Is It A Worthwhile Knot?

 Note that although this knot seems more secure than the regular Ian Knot when initially pulled tight, this is easily undone if the knot is disturbed.
 Even a slight tug to either of the loops or the loose ends will spill the crossover out of the knot, after which the knot falls apart just as easily as a regular shoelace knot.

 “After the Handcuff Knot has been drawn up snugly, each end may be half hitched around one of the loops to render the knot secure.”

-In other words, without this final step, the knot is not secure.
+In other words, without this final step, the knot isn't secure.